ibm-cloud-docs/cephaas/block_storage_volume_sds_about.md

 ## SDSaaS encryption
 {: #sds-storage-encryption}

 {{site.data.keyword.cloud_notm}} takes the need for security seriously and understands the importance of being able to encrypt data to keep it safe.
-When you create a data volume, you can choose to protect your data by using your own root keys, or use the default IBM-managed encryption.
-Boot volumes that are created during instance provisioning are encrypted with IBM-managed encryption by default.
-You can edit the boot volume to use your root keys.
-After you set up encryption for a data volume, you can't change it.
+When you create a volume, you can choose to protect the volume by using your own root keys, or use the default IBM-managed encryption.
+Volumes that are created during instance provisioning are encrypted with IBM-managed encryption by default.
+You can edit the volume to use your root keys.
+After you set up encryption for a volume, you can't change it.